 Carla Rodriguez-Watson, PhD, MPH

 Dr. Rodriguez-Watson brings to the Foundation 25 years of experience in public health research in local, national, and international settings.
-An epidemiologist, Dr. Rodriguez-Watson’s research focus is in the use of real-world, big-data for public health surveillance and the epidemiology of viral hepatitis and HIV, influenza, substance abuse, liver and kidney disease.
+An epidemiologist by training, Dr. Rodriguez-Watson’s research focus is in the use of real-world, big-data for public health surveillance and the epidemiology of viral hepatitis and HIV, influenza, substance abuse, liver and kidney disease.
 Her methodological areas of focus include the development and evaluation of surveillance systems, comparative effectiveness, multi-level modeling, predictive modeling, and test accuracy.

-Prior to joining the foundation, Dr. Rodriguez-Watson was a Research Scientist II at the Mid-Atlantic Permanente Research Institute (MAPRI) of Kaiser Permanente (KP), 2013-2019.
+Prior to joining the foundation, Dr. Rodriguez-Watson was a researcher at the Mid-Atlantic Permanente Research Institute (MAPRI) of Kaiser Permanente (KP), 2013-2019.
 Her research portfolio included describing and evaluating the effect of national initiatives and local interventions on the continuum of care for patients with Hepatitis C (HCV), the comparative and cost effectiveness of HCV treatment, and the effects of HCV and chronic kidney disease on long term hepatic, extra-hepatic, and renal outcomes.
 Her HCV work was recognized by KP’s 2018 James A. Voh’s Regional Quality Award and the Claudette Gravell award for excellence in HCV/HIV research.
 Her work on HCV and HIV brought Dr. Rodriguez-Watson to collaborate with others on a National Institute for Drug Abuse (NIDA) – funded study to examine prescription opioid use and abuse.
 Dr. Rodriguez-Watson was also the principal investigator of the MAPRI viral hepatitis, cirrhosis, and chronic kidney disease registries, which was representative of the 800,000 patients insured and receiving care in KP Mid-Atlantic’s integrated health system.
 From 2011-2013, she served as a biostatistician for the Centers for AIDS Research (CFAR) Network of Integrated Clinical Systems (CNICS) at the University of Washington.
 CNICS includes eight CFAR sites, and over 25,000 HIV-infected patients and data related to their longitudinal treatment, care, and outcomes.
 Dr. Rodriguez-Watson supported research to examine the role of past lamivudine experience on HBV viral suppression in HBV and HIV infected patients and to examine outcomes in HCV-HIV co-infected patients associated with alcohol use and liver fibrosis.